chickenPopcorn/EqEq/notes/language-reference-manual.md

     ```
       gcd = {
         if (0 == b) {
-          a
+          a   // as 'return a' in C
         } elif (a == 0) {
-          b
+          b   // as 'return b' in C
         }

         if (a > b) {
-            a = b, b = a % b  // note: multiple assignments on single line
+            a = b, b = a % b
         } else {
             a = b % a, b = a
         }
-        gcd // call gcd() with the current values of a and b
+        gcd // call 'gcd' with the current values of a and b
       }
     ```
-  “gcd” is similar to a function in C with parameter a and b.
+  “gcd” is similar to a function in C with parameter a and b as gcd(a, b).

 5. Equations:
   ```